 Child gets very frustrated and aggressive when presented with a challenge rather than persisting

-Ideally you want the child to respond to social signals so (s)he can negotiate using gestures and words rather than hitting.
-Eventually this will lead to exploring verbally how your child feels right before (s)he hits, and how the other child might feel.
+Ideally you want the child to respond to social signals so they can negotiate using gestures and words rather than hitting.
+Eventually this will lead to exploring verbally how your child feels right before they hit, and how the other child might feel.

-- Dr. Greenspan said that when a child is aggressive as a result of frustration, you want to give him or her practice at tolerating frustration.
-You can do this by starting small with something minor that is frustrating to them and co-regulating, then gradually present harder challenges as (s)he can handle them.
+- Dr. Greenspan said that when a child is aggressive as a result of frustration, you want to give him or her practice at tolerating frustration when they are in a good mood and regulated.
+You can do this by starting small with something minor that is minimally frustrating to them and co-regulating, then gradually present harder challenges as they can handle them.